ncsu-landscape-dynamics/popsborder/docs/pests.md

 ```
   clustered:
-    max_infested_stems_per_cluster: 10
+    max_infested_units_per_cluster: 200
-    distribution: gamma
+    distribution: random
-    parameters:
-    - 4
-    - 2
+      max_cluster_stem_width: 600
 ```

-The cluster size in terms of infested stems is limited by `max_infested_stems_per_cluster`.
-If `max_infested_stems_per_cluster` is exceeded, more than one cluster is generated so that number of stems in each cluster conforms to this limit.
-Note that `max_infested_stems_per_cluster` is also used to determine infested boxes per cluster when `infestation_unit` = `boxes` by dividing `max_infested_stems_per_cluster` by `stems_per_box`.
+The maximum number of infested units (stems or boxes depending on `infestation_unit` used) within a cluster is limited by `max_infested_units_per_cluster`.
+If `max_infested_units_per_cluster` is exceeded, more than one cluster is generated so that the number of infested units in each cluster conforms to this limit.

+If `infestation_unit` = `boxes`, no additional parameters are used.

-The distribution used to place infested stems within each cluster can be `gamma`, `random`, or `continuous`.
-The `gamma` option uses the gamma distribution and takes two parameters (shape and rate) that determine the total width of the cluster (range over which stems may be randomly infested) and probability distriubtion shape.
-The `random` option uses the uniform random distribution and takes one parameter to define the total width of the cluster (range over which stems may be randomly infested).
-Note that when `infestation_unit` = `boxes`, the `random` arrangement does not use this total width parameter.
-In this case, the total width of the cluster in terms of boxes will equal `max_infested_stems_per_cluster` / `stems_per_box` rounded to nearest integer.
-The `continuous` distribution does not have any parameters and produces infested stems next to each other so the number of infested stems in the cluster is always the same as the total width of the cluster.
+If `infestation_unit` = `stems`, the stems can be placed into clusters using a `random` or `continuous` distribution.
+The `random` option places infested stems within each cluster using a uniform random distribution.
+The maximum width of the cluster (range over which stems may be infested) is limited by `max_cluster_stem_width` and has the effect of increasing or decreasing the density of infested stems within a cluster.
+The `continuous` distribution places infested stems within each cluster continuously (next to each other) so the number of infested stems in the cluster is always the same as the total width of the cluster.

 ### Random box
 The settings for `random_box` is: